MTrajK/bouncing-balls/README.md

 # Bouncing Balls

-Simple bouncing balls physic using JS canvas API.
+Simple bouncing balls physics using plain JavaScript.
-Plain CSS and JS will be used. (without third-part frameworks/code)
+Drawing in HTML Canvas, also plain CSS is used. (without third-part frameworks/code)

 ## Ideas